 The Declaration of Geneva is one of the World Medical Association’s (WMA) oldest policies adopted by the 2nd General Assembly in Geneva in 1948.
 It builds on the principles of the Hippocratic Oath, and is now known as its modern version.

-And yet, it also remains one of the most constant documents of the WMA.
-With only very few and careful revisions over many decades, it safeguards the ethical principles of the profession, relatively uninfluenced by zeitgeist and modernism.
+It also remains one of the most consistent documents of the WMA.
+With only very few and careful revisions over many decades, it safeguards the ethical principles of the medical profession, relatively uninfluenced by zeitgeist and modernism.

 The Oath should not be read alone, but in parallel with the more specific and detailed policies of the WMA especially the International Code of Medical Ethics, which followed the Declaration of Geneva as early as 1948.